Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 ```

 In this case, we need to define a function to extract different alteration types from these long strings.
-The definition of the function is always simple, it accepts the complicated string and returns a vector
+The definition of such function is always simple, it accepts the complicated string and returns a vector
 of alteration types.

 For `mat`, we can define the function as: